 AirBTU VPRR, High-Temperature Variable Pitch Radial RecuperatorDESIGN IN UNIFORMITY FOR THE LOWEST CAPEX/OPEX SOLUTION

-An ounce of prevention is worth a pound of cure.
-These wise words should be at the forefront of one’s mind when sourcing a high-temperature gas-to-gas heat exchanger.
+The AirBTU VPRR high-temperature gas-to-gas heat exchanger offers industry-leading safety and reliability to maximize plant efficiency.
 Among the critical factors that must be addressed during the design process is proper evaluation of thermal stresses, tube wall temperature, and pressure drop.
 It is important to design out the common failure modes and design in efficiency and reliability.
 The AirBTU VPRR Heat Exchanger for Sulfuric Acid Applications is unmatched in quality and longevity.
 For harsh and corrosive process streams, including sulfuric acid production, sulfuric acid regeneration, and other acid manufacturing processes, the AirBTU VPRR was designed to outperform and outlast the industry standards.

 Benefits of AirBTU VPRR